pylipp/financeager/README.md

     usage: fina [-h] [-V] {add,get,remove,update,copy,list,pockets} ...

     optional arguments:
       -h, --help          show this help message and exit -V, --version       display version info and exit

-    subcommands:
-      {add,get,remove,update,copy,list,pockets}
-                            list of available subcommands
+    command
       add                 add an entry to the database get                 show information about single entry
       remove              remove an entry from the database update              update one or more fields of an database entry copy                copy an entry from one pocket to another list                list all entries in the pocket database pockets             list all pocket databases

-On the client side, `financeager` provides the following commands to interact with the backend: `add`, `update`, `remove`, `get`, `list`, `pockets`, `copy`.

 *Add* earnings (no/positive sign) and expenses (negative sign) to the database:

     > fina add burgers -19.99 --category Restaurants
     > fina add lottery 123.45 --date 03-14

 Category and date can be optionally specified.
-They default to None and the current day's date, resp. `financeager` will try to derive the entry category from the database if not specified.
+They default to None and the current day's date, resp.
+The program will try to derive the entry category from the database if not specified.
 If several matches are found, the default category is used.

 > The date format can be anything that the [parser module](https://dateutil.readthedocs.io/en/stable/parser.html) of the `python-dateutil` library understands (e.g. YYYY-MM-DD, YY-MM-DD or MM-DD).